kaineer/config-assets/README.md

  * Make available interpolation inside yaml
    * example: `"${char.bar}"` --> `"*"`, when data is `{ char: { bar: "*" } }`

+ * Check language for child process methods to run git clone

  * Make sure that there's a function (and maybe cli entry) to
    * Process single asset
    * Process single repository